patchlevel/event-sourcing/docs/normalizer.md

     public ComplexObject $object;
 }
 ```
-Optional you can also define the type of the object.
+Optionally you can also define the type of the object.

 ```php
 use Patchlevel\Hydrator\Normalizer\ObjectNormalizer;